-Using these criteria and due to the potential for stranded assets, we will not invest in companies with more than 70% of revenues derived from thermal coal and oil sands.
+Using these criteria, due to the potential for stranded assets and the significant carbon emissions of certain fossil fuels, we will not invest in public market companies or illiquid assets with more than 25% of revenues derived from thermal coal and oil sands, unless there are exceptional circumstances.
 We will continue to monitor companies with such revenues for increased potential for stranded assets and the associated investment risk which may lead to the revenue threshold decreasing over time.

-We support a just transition towards a low-carbon economy which should be inclusive and acknowledge existing global disparities.
+We will exclude public market companies in developed markets with >50% revenue derived from thermal coal power generation.
+For companies in emerging markets the revenue threshold is >70%, this is to reflect our support of a just transition towards a low-carbon economy which should be inclusive and acknowledge existing global disparities.
 We recognise that not all countries are at the same stage in their decarbonisation journey and need to consider the different transition timelines for emerging market economies.
-Therefore, in the interests of a just transition we will assess the implications of the exclusion policy and where we consider it appropriate, may operate exceptions.
+We will assess the implications of the exclusion policy and where we consider it appropriate, may operate exceptions.